jheyman/blog/pages/Shapeoko/index.md

 * Makita Carbon brushes replacement parts reference is CB-411.
 I ordered a couple of those, since sooner or later they need to be replaced and I'll be glad I have them on hand.
 * Instructions page to update to GRBL1.1 & CarbideMotion 4 is [here](http://docs.carbide3d.com/support/carbideupdater)
+* Cleaning endmills: I use acetone, which removes any remains of plastic/glue/sticky things very efficiently.

 ---